gettek/terraform-azurerm-policy-as-code/README.md

 To trigger an on-demand [compliance scan](https://docs.microsoft.com/en-us/azure/governance/policy/how-to/get-compliance-data) with terraform, set `resource_discovery_mode=ReEvaluateCompliance` on `*_assignment` modules, defaults to `ExistingNonCompliant`.

-> 💡 **Note:** `ReEvaluateCompliance` only applies to remediation at Subscription scope and below and will longer depending on the size of your environment.
+> 💡 **Note:** `ReEvaluateCompliance` only applies to remediation at Subscription scope and below and will take longer depending on the size of your environment.

 ### 🎯Definition and Assignment Scopes